alvin-wu/on1_force_traits/README.md

 # on1_force_traits

-This repo contains a python notebook that fetches ON1 Force metadata from IPFS and compiles a ON1 Force traits dataset.
+This repo contains a python notebook that fetches ON1 Force metadata from IPFS and compiles an ON1 Force traits dataset.